 Don’t worry!
 We’ve all been there.
 In order to make a change, we’re encouraging everyone to take up a new weekend hobby, which will get them out of the house, feeling energised and most importantly, doing something just for them.

-If you’re feeling a bit stuck for inspiration, don’t settle for collecting stamps or antique teapots.
+If you’re feeling a little stuck for inspiration, don’t settle for collecting stamps or antique teapots.
 Instead, why not check out some of our ideas for cheap, fun and active things to do this weekend?

-Partaking in light exercise for just 30 minutes per week, can dramatically improve your health and wellbeing.
-The NHS that adults include 150 minutes of exercise in their week, so our active hobbies would go a long way towards reaching that goal.
-Check out our top 5 weekend active hobbies below and add your favourite into the comments section.
+Partaking in light exercise for just 30 minutes per week can dramatically improve your health and wellbeing.
+The NHS recommends that adults include 150 minutes of exercise as part of their weekly routine, so these active hobbies will go a long way towards reaching that goal.
+Check out our top 5 weekend active hobbies below!

 Indoor Rock Climbing

 Did you know that you can burn more than 400 calories, during 30 minutes of gentle swimming?
 If you are looking to boost your active hobbies and lose a little weight in the process, swimming is an excellent choice.
 Swimming is also particularly good for people who have joint pain, as it takes the pressure and weight away from the area while you exercise.
-If you don’t fancy swimming lengths or joining a club to complete in swim meets, then take your kids along to the local pool for fun and cheap indoor activities for all the family.
+If you don’t fancy swimming lengths or joining a club to compete in swim meets, then take your kids along to the local pool for fun and cheap indoor activities for all the family.